smauny/pipeline-act4behav/README.md

 Several questions will be asked.
 You can answer the questions one by one by following the instructions in the parenthesis and click enter to answer the next question

-- **What is the name of the data folder?** Enter the name of the folder in your working directory where your data is located.
+- **What is the name of the data folder?** Enter the name of the folder in your working directory where your raw data is located.
 - **Do you want to filter the data?** Enter yes or no to apply a high-pass filter on the raw acceleration data.
 - **What type of reference vector computation do you want? (median/mean/blank)** Enter the name of the transformation you want to apply to your data.
 This will create an additional time-serie in your dataset.
 - **What is the cutoff frequency (X.x Hz/blank)?** If you entered 'yes' for the data filter, enter the value of the cutoff frequency.